The Joy of Getting a Spinal Tap

 Getting a diagnosis of multiple sclerosis does not come easily.
 I’m not even referring to the onslaught of symptoms, less than qualified doctors, or the anxiety that comes with not knowing what’s wrong with you.
 This time, I’m referring to the actual tests that one undergoes when MS is suspected.
 I’ve recently talked about one of our favorites, the MRI, and how that is not the most pleasant experience.
 Now I want to discuss one of the other key tests used for determining a diagnosis of Multiple Sclerosis, the spinal tap (aka lumbar puncture).

 Spinal taps for MS diagnosis

 A spinal tap is a procedure in which a doctor inserts a needle between two bones of the lower spine to withdraw the liquid that is there.
 This liquid, known as Cerebrospinal Fluid (sometimes referred to simply as CSF), is present around your brain and spinal cord.
-The primary job of this fluid is to act as a cushion and shock absorber for the brain and spine.
+The primary job of this fluid is to act as a cushion and protect them from injury.
 Once some of this fluid is removed, it is then tested.1

 When they test the fluid they are looking for a number of things, including proteins called oligoclonal bands (sometimes referred to as O-bands).
 The presence of these proteins could be a good indicator that the body is having an abnormal immune response or that the nervous system is inflamed.
 They can also look at the fluid and determine if there are any proteins that come from the breakdown of myelin.2,3